 Although parental unfitness is an essential element to support an adjudication of dependency, the focus is on the child’s welfare, not the responsible parent.
 Moreover, findings of past or potential future dependency do not authorize removing a child from the parent.
 Rather, there must be clear and convincing evidence of present dependency to even temporarily sever the parent-child custodial relationship.

 An arbitrator’s authority is defined by the terms of an arbitration agreement.
-If the arbitration award is not consistent with the terms of the agreement, then it may be a basis to vacate the award pursuant to O.C.G.A. §9-9-13(b)(3).
+If the arbitration award is not consistent with, the award may be vacated pursuant to O.C.G.A. §9-9-13(b)(3).
 In the instant case, the agreement required the arbitrator to include findings of fact and conclusions of law in his award, but he did not do so.
 While the “default rule” is that there is no specific form for the arbitration award, if, as in this case, the arbitration agreement calls for findings and conclusions in the award, then the arbitrator is contractually required to provide them.
 And, as a result of the arbitrator’s “imperfect execution” of his authority, the Husband’s rights were prejudiced.
 Accordingly, the trial court was authorized to vacate the arbitration award.

 Furthermore, in accordance with O.C.G.A. §9-9-13(e), an order vacating an arbitration award constitutes a final judgment for purposes of appeal.
 Accordingly, even though the case has been remanded for further arbitration, interlocutory appeal procedures do not apply.